skip to content

 Social and Emotional Skills

-Getting messy while creating art is an excellent way for your little ones to learn - use washable paints and encourage your little one to paint faces or pictures that express as many emotions as they can think of – parents can also use this opportunity to get involved it’s a great time to explore creativity with your little ones and it's perfect for bonding.
-For the social element, encourage kids to share their activities with siblings and friends wherever possible.
+Getting messy while creating art is an excellent way for your little ones to learn.
+Choose to use washable paints and encourage your little one to paint faces or pictures that express as many emotions as they can think of.
+You can get involved too, it’s a great time to explore creativity with your little ones and it's perfect for bonding too.

 Cognitive Development